PhD Research, Heriot Watt University

-My review concludes that in order to ensure that an analysis provides maximum opportunity for the building designer to achieve the best energy savings, LCEA should be deployed with certain constraints and a prescribed approach, as recommended in my paper, in order to provide a specific focus on the performance of building fabric, as well as to contribute to a meaningful data set which can serve as a benchmark for future retrofits.
+My review concludes that in order to ensure that an analysis provides maximum opportunity for the building designer to achieve the best energy savings, LCEA should be deployed with certain constraints and a prescribed approach, as recommended in my paper and summarised here, in order to provide a specific focus on the performance of building fabric, as well as to contribute to a meaningful data set which can serve as a benchmark for future retrofits.

 Take a look at my poster, awarded the Best Poster prize at the 2019 EGIS Postgraduate Symposium.